Dracut (software): Features

 Dracut can be used for live media generation.
 It has flags for squashfs, and other things like overlay file system.

 History

-Dracut originated from Fedora Linux sponsored initially by Red Hat in Dec 2008.
+Dracut originated from Fedora Linux, sponsored initially by Red Hat in Dec 2008.
 Dracut is named after the town of Dracut, similar to Wayland and Weston.
-This follows the tradition of Red Hat naming projects after places near the headquarters of Red Hat in Westford, Massachusetts.
+This follows the tradition of Red Hat naming projects after places near what was then the company's engineering headquarters in Westford, Massachusetts.

 In 2013, the development moved to GitHub from Kernel.org, while a mirror was maintained till 2022 (v56).

-As of Oct 2021, after the long time lead developer Harald Hoyer left Red Hat it is a community-managed open source project.
+As of October 2021, after the long time lead developer Harald Hoyer left Red Hat it is a community-managed open source project.

 In Mar 29 2024, the project was moved to a new code repository by the core team after the project leader had not been heard from for several months.

 In Feb 2025, Ubuntu announced a plan to switch the default initramfs infrastructure from initramfs-tools to dracut.